lexbor/docs/source/examples/styles/stylesheet.md

 The core of the example revolves around creating a minimal HTML document that contains a `<div>` element with inline CSS styles.
-The code then initializes the Lexbor HTML and CSS parsers, processes the provided CSS, and attaches the styles to the HTML document.
+The code then initializes the `lexbor` HTML and CSS parsers, processes the provided CSS, and attaches the styles to the HTML document.
 Finally, it retrieves specific CSS properties (width and height) from the `<div>` element and serializes them for output.